House Rewiring Cost Guide 2026

 - Scope varies — some rewires replace everything; others target specific circuits or wiring types

 These numbers are for planning purposes.
-Get at least three quotes for your specific home.
+Request at least three written estimates for your specific home.

 The Single Biggest Cost Driver: Wall Access